Fact-checked against ATO — Your tax residency on 2026-04-25.

 The single assumption most people get wrong

 The most common mistake about Australian tax residency is treating it as the same question as citizenship or visa status.
 It isn’t.
-The ATO is asking where life is based for the financial year — and life can be based in a place the passport doesn’t reflect, and not based in a place the passport does.
+The ATO is asking where your life is based for the financial year – and your life can be based somewhere your passport doesn’t reflect, and not based somewhere it does.
 That’s the gap where the rules quietly bite.

-Once that’s clear, the four tests stop feeling arbitrary.
-They are, essentially, four different ways of asking the same underlying question.
+Once you see that, the four tests stop feeling arbitrary.
+They’re really four different ways of asking the same underlying question.
 The resides test asks it directly.
 The domicile test asks it about long-term intent.
 The 183-day test asks it numerically.
 The Commonwealth superannuation test asks it for a narrow category of officials.
-Different lenses, same question — does Australia function as the centre of this person’s life right now.
+Different lenses, same question: does Australia function as the centre of this person’s life right now?

-So the practical move, when an actual residency question arises, is to read the ATO’s current residency guidance for the situation in question, run the work-out-your-residency tool, and — for any case that involves moving in or out of the country mid-year — talk to a registered tax agent rather than guessing.
+So when a real residency question comes up, the practical move is simple.
+Read the ATO’s current residency guidance for your situation, run the work-out-your-residency tool, and – for any case that involves moving in or out of the country mid-year – talk to a registered tax agent rather than guessing.